 - Watch out for warning signs.
 Symptoms such as shortness of breath, chest and back pain, swelling of legs and feet, dizziness, and irregular pulse or heartbeat could be signs of a serious heart problem.
 Seek medical assistance from airport staff or flight attendants if any of these symptoms occur.

 If you are traveling with a heart condition, remember that this is a pre-existing condition and some restrictions in your travel medical insurance may apply.
 To learn more, read about travel health insurance pre-existing conditions.
-In the case that any medical concerns do arise during your trip, learn whether you should go to urgent care or emergency room.
+In the case that any medical concerns do arise during your trip, learn whether you should go to urgent care or the emergency room.